ioccc-src/winner/2020/ferguson1/README.md

 I also want to dedicate this to Vicky Wilmore who has given me a lot of love the past few years and who was there for me in some very dark times.
-Thank you Vicky sweetheart from the bottom of my heart and soul.
+Thank you Vicky sweetheart from the bottom of my heart and soul xxx

-I would like to thank my dear friend Martijn Schoemaker for encouraging me in my programming over the years and who I owe a great deal to.
+I would like to thank my dear friend [Martijn Schoemaker](https://www.ficture.nl) for encouraging me in my programming over the years and who I owe a great deal to.
 Thank you for believing in me and my programming abilities (and other abilities) even when I couldn't believe in myself!
 Very much appreciated especially coming from an amazing programmer who I have huge admiration for!

 I want to thank Ilya Kurdyukov for his helpful comments, suggestions and reporting the problem about half-width/full-width char spacing.
 He's been